 Our investment objective is to maximize our portfolio's total return, principally by seeking capital gains on our equity and equity-related investments.
-We invest principally in the equity securities of what we believe are rapidly growing venture- capitalbacked emerging companies.
+We invest principally in the equity securities of what we believe are rapidly growing venture- capital-backed emerging companies.
 We acquire our investments through direct investments in prospective portfolio companies, secondary market places for private companies and negotiations with selling stockholders.
 We may also invest on an opportunistic basis in select publicly traded equity securities or certain non-U.S. companies that otherwise meet our investment criteria.
+To the extent we make investments in private equity funds and hedge funds that are excluded from the definition of "investment company" under the 1940 Act by Section 3(c)(1) or 3(c)(7) of the 1940 Act, we will limit such investments to no more than 15% of our net assets.
 Our investment activities are supervised by our Board of Directors and managed by GSV Asset Management, our investment adviser.
 Our administrator, GSV Capital Service Company, provides the administrative services necessary for us to operate.